wp-cli/handbook/docs/installing/index.md

 In some cases, like for MAMP installs, you might not want to use the default PHP binary.

-To change it, you need to set the WP_CLI_PHP environment variable in your `.bash_profile`:
+To use the latest PHP version provided by MAMP, you'll need to modify your `PATH` environment variable with the following added to your `~/.bash_profile` or `~/.zsh_profile`:

+    PHP_VERSION=ls /Applications/MAMP/bin/php/ | sort -n | tail -1
-    export WP_CLI_PHP=/Applications/MAMP/.../bin/php
+    export PATH=/Applications/MAMP/bin/php/${PHP_VERSION}/bin:$PATH

 Once you have added that and saved the file, reload the file with:

     source ~/.bash_profile

-After you've done that, run `wp --info` to make sure it took.
+After you've done that, run `wp --info` to make sure the change has been applied correctly.

+For Git and Composer-based WP-CLI installation, you can alternatively set the `WP_CLI_PHP` environment variable, if you don't want to modify `PATH` for some reason.

 ### Installing on MediaTemple